getcarina/getcarina.com/_best-practices/docker-best-practices-container-linking.md

 - Links work only for containers hosted on the same node; the [ambassador pattern](#ambassador), sometimes offered as a solution for this, does not fully address the limitation.

-With such complications, it becomes difficult to use containers with links in many situations.

-Additionally, the exposure of the environmental variables in linking is done in a very odd manner: you must know know the intended interface and the port of the service set in the environment beforehand, so then you can supply them to the service that is supposed to be supplying you with what the interface and port
+Environmental variables in linking are exposed in a convoluted manner: before you can use environmental variables to tell you what the interface and port *are*, you must know know the services's intended interface and the port.
+For example, if you need
-*are*.
-For example, if you need to know the name of the protocol being used in the connection to environmental variables, you must first know that the environmental variable is named
-`DB_PORT_3306_TCP_PROTO`; the `TCP` in the variable name is sufficient to determine that the protocol in use is TCP.
+to know the name of the protocol being used, you must first know that the environmental variable identifying it is named `DB_PORT_3306_TCP_PROTO`; the `TCP` in the variable name is sufficient to determine that the protocol in use is TCP.

 Also, once you discover the environmental variables, you’ll have to